Is Travel Insurance Worth It? Here’s How To Decide

 Between finding flight or train routes, arranging accommodations, locating someone to watch your pets and water your plants and all the other 10,000 details that go into business and pleasure trips, it’s a wonder anyone goes anywhere at all.

-And considering the percentage of flight cancellations has increased every year since 2016, according to the Bureau of Transportation Statistics, your trip might end before it ever begins.
+And considering the frequent threat of flight cancellations, your trip might end before it ever begins.

 On the one hand, it’s difficult to put a price tag on the peace of mind that comes with knowing you’ll get some or all of your money back if your travel plans go awry.